AMANIKAI/Week1-Portfolio/README.md

 The live link is:https://amanikai.github.io/Week1-Portfolio/

 ## Setup/Installation Requirements

 Used VS Code

-Git ash integrated in VS code
+Git bash integrated in VS code

 Used CSS for styling

 ## Technologies Used